Rachel Sees Snail Shoes

 Here are some reasons I think making your own shoes is worthwhile.

 • PERSONAL- Making your own footwear is an empowering process.
-The confidence from having designed and built something you can wear everyday makes you suspect you can do anything.
+The confidence from having designed and built something you can wear everyday is very gratifying.

-• PHYSICAL- Learning to use knives and scissors and to shape raw materials is a pleasure, and honing these hands-on skills is valuable.
-Cutting, hammering, shaping: all a joy to practice.
+• PHYSICAL- Learning to use knives and scissors and to shape raw materials is a pleasure, and working on dexterity skills is valuable.
+Cutting, hammering, shaping: it’s good to stay in practice.

 • SOCIAL- Sitting around and talking with friends while making practical goods with hand tools— this is what humans did for many thousands of years.
 It feels great to work alongside others: designing, troubleshooting, gossiping.